Self-Compassion After Habit Failure: Why Kindness Beats Criticism

 The Long Game

-The relationship between self-compassion and habit formation is ultimately about sustainability.
+The relationship between self-compassion and habit formation is ultimately about sustainability - and it's foundational to building genuine discipline from scratch.
 Harsh self-criticism might work for short sprints - but it's corrosive over months and years.

 People who sustain behavior change long-term - the people who are still exercising at 60, still meditating at 55, still maintaining the same healthy patterns for decades - typically have a fundamentally different relationship with failure than people who cycle through habit attempts.
 They expect failure, plan for it, recover from it quickly, and don't allow single setbacks to threaten their identity or long-term commitment.